Bali catamaran sailing in turquoise Caribbean waters

 6

-Consolidation & ICC Preparation
+Consolidation & SLC Preparation

 Jost Van Dyke → Outer anchorages → Sopers Hole